1 Detach from the existing

 Build on other’s ideas.
 Association stimulates ideas

-And if all the positivity is not your thing, try out ‘reverse brainstorm’ or ‘negative brainstorm’ where you come up with all the reasons why something will not work.
-Afterwards you can then brainstorm solutions to all the different obstacles.
+If all the positivity is not your thing, try out ‘reverse brainstorm’ or ‘negative brainstorm’, where you come up with all the reasons why something will not work.
+Afterward, you can brainstorm solutions to all the different obstacles.

 # 2 Use structured exercises

-Having an infinite solution space where all and everything is possible can – counterintuitively – be restricting.
+Having an infinite solution space where everything is possible can—counterintuitively—be restricting.
 We often get overwhelmed by opportunities.
-Setting up boundaries can help us be creative within a smaller space that seem easier to work with.
+Setting up boundaries can help us be creative within a smaller space that seems easier to work with.

 Here is a long and incomplete list of structured methods to generate ideas: